csobrien90/click-to-read/README.md

 ## To Do

-- Create UX/UI for setting hotkey combination
+- Create UX/UI for customizing hotkey combination
 - Style options page
 - Add floating controls (stop, play/pause, cue of elements to read, etc.)
-- Make icons
 - Flesh out README to be more user-friendly
 - Publish to Chrome Web Store